marcinel123/vue-store/README.md

 Hello there :)

 Welcome to my first personal Vue-Store.
 It has been made using Vue.js (ver.
-3, composition api).
+3, composition api and vue router).
 Also I used Json server for keeping data from (https://fakestoreapi.com/).

 ## Tech stack